Published: December 3, 2019 | Last Updated: November 22, 2024

 In the scene, we are taken from the diegesis of the TV program “The Truman Show,” which is what is available to the fictional viewers in the movie, to the control room, where Christof (Ed Harris) has the power to “play God” and manipulate the characters in the show.

-We are given a “behind the scenes” look at the show and the transformation of the music from being extra-diegetic off-screen to diegetic on-screen sound.
-The director, Peter Weir, stresses that we, as the viewers, are given a sense of power.
+We are given a “behind the scenes” look at the show and the transformation of the music from extra-diegetic off-screen sound to diegetic on-screen sound.
+The director, Peter Weir, stresses that we, as viewers, are given a sense of power.

 Then there’s the whole question: what is the reality, and what is fake?

-There are many other themes in this excellent movie, and the sound design does a good job of reflecting these, but I’ll let you explore more of them to keep this article short.
+There are many other themes in this excellent movie, and the sound design does a good job of reflecting these, but to keep this article short, I’ll let you explore more of them.

 Second Example: Ferris Bueller’s Day Off (1986) – Opening Scene